szabgab/perl6maven.com/README.md

 Optional fields:

+    =archive 1
+    =comments 1

 =archive 1                         (boolean should the page be included in the /archive /atom and / front page?)
 =comments 1                        (boolean should commenting be enabled on that page?)

+    =perl5url
+    =perl5title

-    =perl5url a-URL-to-perlmaveb-site
+=perl5url a-URL-to-perlmaven-site
 =perl5title Title to be used

 Today most of the people who are searching for a solution in perl are actually looking for something Perl 5 releted.
 These keywords are used to add a link to the page pointing to the related article on the Perl Maven site covering Perl 5.